12 Tips To Simplify Your Meals

 5. Go to the store or market after you've made your menu — Save money, frustration and time by knowing what you need rather than trying to plan on the fly.
 Try not to shop when you are hungry—ending up with pickles, chocolate, chips and little else makes for weird meals.
 With the farmer's markets and CSA happenings, I actually do some of the menu planning after shopping so I can eat what's available.
 Ooooh...fresh morels...what can these little gems become?
 Wild rice and wild mushroom soup or morel, asparagus fettuccine alfredo made with traditional or made with nut milk?
 Yum!

 6. Prep a salad — "Eat your greens."
 They are essential - really, but that's not what we are talking about this time.
 Take a few moments to clean, wash and blot dry your greens.
 Or buy them that way.
 I have a large planter of mixed greens (arugula, spinach, beets, mustard, chard, nasturtiums, endive) plugging along on the patio.
 The mix provides variety and it only takes a few moments to go clip the large ones for the evening meal.
 Then you simply dress the salad.
 Carrots shavings, chopped radish, little red onion, a handful of seeds or nuts and a quality dressing.
 Top with a little leftover meat if you have it, serve with a grain pilaf.
+In the colder months, I rarely eat greens raw.
+Rather kale, collards, and hardier winter greens are braised, steams, or tossed into soups, stews, egg dishes.
+Read more about Raw Foods & Chilly Spleens.

-7. Prep a grain dish— Barley, rice, millet, quinoa, amaranth...lovely grains.
+7. Prep a grain dish — Barley, rice, millet, quinoa, amaranth...lovely grains.
 Grains, grain salads or pilafs can be made up ahead of time and tossed over salads, served as sides or have a little meat added into them.
 How about an herbed almond, amaranth pilaf or a quinoa tabbouleh?
 I often make up a large pan of just plain rice; toss it in soup, breakfast wraps, porridge or serve as a simple side.
 Clara rolls it with a little seaweed and sesame seeds for rice balls for lunch.

 8. Double it — If you are already cooking, make a little more.
 It's pretty simple to double soups, stews, and many other dishes.
 Use the leftovers to create breakfast.
 Freeze some of it down for the next time you run late or something comes up.
 Dips and patés are easy sources of protein, fiber and are wonderful after school snacks.
-If you bake potatoes, bake extra and use the leftovers in frittatas, soups, or simply reheated and served with fixings.
+If you bake potatoes, bake extra and use the leftovers in fritatas, soups, or simply reheated and served with fixings.

 9. Make a soup or stew — Soups are the most forgiving food.
 They are easy to digest, easy to vary the flavor and change them into something else and a wonderful way to use up leftovers.
 Don't have time to make your own?
 Stock up on organic stock, frozen vegetables, dried spice mix (no msg or chemicals, please) and BPA free cans of beans.
 Flavor to your tastes--voila--dinner in a hurry.
 P.S. - when it comes to adding items into the soup if you are unsure if the flavors will combine-here's a trick.
 Smell the soup, then smell what you are planning to add.
 If your nose says 'no' don't combine them.
 If it's not a 'no', then you can add them and adjust your flavors.

-10. Eat slowly with grace, joy and gratitude— "Sit down, be thankful for what you have and chew your food."
+10. Eat slowly with grace, joy and gratitude — "Sit down, be thankful for what you have and chew your food."
 Ever notice that food tastes better when you are in a good mood?
 Meal times used to be honored times, when the focus was nourishing, not what's on CNN.
 Turn off the tv, don't answer the phone, step away from Facebook.
 When we take the time to be thankful for our blessings and nourish ourselves with intention it's really quite profound.
 Often times this simple rule is enough for some of my clients to stop using antacids.

 11. Plan for the busy days — Teaching, working, orchestra, volleyball, meetings, parties?
 We are busy, busy.
 When you plan out your menu, take time to look at the week schedule.
 I come home late on Thursdays, therefore, I don't want to cook, so we have food that was made earlier in the week or dine out.
 If you know you are going to have to rush home, then grab the kid before soccer, pack up a snack or meal when you are cleaning up dinner the night before.
 Note - I personally don’t use the word leftovers often, for some it carries a negative meaning, rounded by years of society giving a long sigh of disappointment at having to eat yesterday’s meatloaf or green bean casserole….”oh…not left overs….”
 I favor meal prep.